-There are a couple reasons it’s important to bring these items.
-First of all, you will save money.
-If you buy many of these items once you get to the resort, you will pay an arm and a leg for them.
+Items are on this list for a few reasons.
+First of all, it may save you money.
+If you buy these items once you get to the resort, you will pay an arm and a leg for them.
 Second, it saves time!
 Sure, there are big stores near Disney, but who wants to spend their time at Disney World leaving the resort and shopping for groceries and incidental items?

 Let’s look at a number of items that I recommend bringing to Disney with you.

-- Suntan Lotion – Orlando is sunny for most of the year, and you will get burnt if you don’t have suntan lotion and you are susceptible to burning.
+• Suntan Lotion – Orlando is sunny for most of the year, and you will get burnt if you don’t have suntan lotion and are susceptible to burning.

-- Snacks and drinks – We all love to have fun drinks and snacks while in the parks.
-However, few of us can afford to pay the prices for everything that we eat!
+• Snacks and drinks – We all love to have drinks and snacks while in the parks.
+However, few of us can afford to pay Disney prices for everything that we eat!
 Bringing snacks for the kids and a backpack full of drinks can save you money (although you can get free water from quick-service counters)

-- Rain poncho and umbrella – It will pour at Disney and ponchos are very easy to store, taking up little space.
-Much better to bring cheap ponchos than to pay expensive Disney prices!
+• Rain poncho – It frequently rains at Disney and ponchos are very easy to store, taking up little space.
+It’s much better to bring cheap ponchos than to pay expensive Disney prices!

-- Stroller — If you have children, you should consider bringing a stroller.
+• Stroller — If you have children, you should consider bringing a stroller.
 If they are 5 or 6, you may think you are long past the stroller days.
 But trust me, you will be exhausted walking the parks for a week.
 Now add in carrying a 5 year old around, and you’ll wish you had one!
 Once you get to the parks, renting from Disney is VERY expensive.
 Bring your own.
+If you're flying in, consider renting from a local company such as Kingdom Strollers.

 Items to keep in your hotel room

-- Clothes for cool and warm weather – If you are at Disney in the fall or winter, the nights can get surprisingly cool, even for South Florida.
+• Clothes for cool and warm weather – If you are at Disney in the fall or winter, the nights can get surprisingly cool, even in South Florida.
 Bring a sweatshirt or two and some pants.

-- Snacks and waters – Some people even ship snacks and items to their resort a few days in advance of their arrival.
+• Snacks and waters – Some people even ship snacks and items to their resort through Amazon and schedule them to arrive at the beginning of their vacation.
 Regardless of how you get them there, bringing these items will save you a lot of money.

-- Trash bags – The rooms at Disney can be quite small.
-You will have a bunch of trash accumulate and having a big trash bag to put it all in can help you keep your sanity!
+• Trash bags – The rooms at Disney can be quite small.
+You may have a bunch of trash accumulate and having a big trash bag to put it all in can help you keep your sanity!

-- The Basics — Tooth brushes, toothpaste, deodorant, soap, shampoo, undergarments, socks.
+• The Basics — Tooth brushes, toothpaste, deodorant, soap, shampoo, undergarments, socks.
 All of the things your normally bring are just as important at Disney.
-Especially if you are flying in, forgetting socks means you have to pay expensive prices and without a car, you are unable to drive somewhere to get these necessities at a reasonable price.
+Especially if you are flying in, forgetting socks means you have to pay expensive prices and without a car, you can’t easily drive somewhere to get these necessities at a reasonable price.

 Do you have any other suggestions for items to bring?
 If so, please share with us below and we will try and add them to the list!